US Supreme Court won’t hear Nevada church’s COVID-19 case

 Judge Richard Boulware put the case on hold pending the Supreme Court’s ruling on the church’s petition.
 He instructed lawyers on both sides to provide an update on the status of any future filings planned within seven days of such a ruling.

 Nevada Attorney General Aaron Ford had argued the justices should let the federal court in Reno sort out the details before taking the extraordinary step of wading into the case.

 He said the facts are different in each of the cases the Supreme Court and several appellate panels have heard regarding limits on businesses, religious and other public gatherings.

-“This is a poor vehicle for addressing questions beyond those the Ninth Circuit already resolved in Calvary’s favor,” Ford wrote in the state’s latest filing last week.
+Ford wrote in court documents submitted last week the case “is a poor vehicle for addressing questions beyond those the Ninth Circuit already resolved in Calvary’s favor.”

+Ashley Forest, a spokeswoman for Ford’s office, said in an email on Monday that “while the Supreme Court won’t hear the church’s COVID case regarding attendance limits, Nevada heard the 9th Circuit clearly and appreciates the guidance on how best to protect this constitutional right.”

+Lawyers for the church said Monday in an email that they were preparing a response.

 Indoor religious gatherings in Nevada most recently had been subject to a hard cap of 50 churchgoers while attendance limits at many businesses including casinos were based on a percentage of the buildings’ fire-code capacities.